-Since the last inspection leaders have further developed the support and strategies in place to help students with different needs to manage and improve their behaviour.
-A range of creative therapies are provided and a nurture group for students transferring into key stage 3 is in place.
-School leaders have funded a transition project to support students in year 6 at the primary phase pupil referral unit move to year 7.
+Since the last inspection leaders have further developed support and strategies to help students with different needs to manage and improve their behaviour.
+A range of creative therapies is provided and a nurture group for students transferring into Key Stage 3 is in place.
+School leaders have funded a transition project to support students in Year 6 at the primary phase pupil referral unit move to Year 7.
 This project started in April 2014 and the impact on attendance and behaviour is being closely monitored.
 Early indications are positive.
 Students talked very positively about the support they receive from the school to improve.
 Those who had moved from other schools felt settled and well supported.
 One student commented 'they never give up on you' and another said 'staff just know what to do'.

-Senior leaders have taken strong action to address low attendance.
+Senior leaders have taken strong action to address low attendance since the previous inspection.
+Overall absence for the special school for 2014 was 19.2% which is a continued improvement from 22.8% in 2012 and 20.45%in 2013.
 An attendance manager now tracks, scrutinises and challenges attendance at all bases on a daily basis and has regular meetings with base managers to monitor attendance.
 An attendance officer has been appointed to support this role and work with families.
 An increasing number of families are now being taken forward through the court system for persistent absenteeism.
-Attendance information is now shared weekly with senior leaders.
-Governors actively monitor and challenge attendance.
-The school's leaders agree that they could make it clearer to all staff that the expectation is for all students to attend all of the time.
+Governors and senior leaders actively monitor and challenge attendance.
+Nevertheless the school's leaders agree that they could make it clearer to all staff that the expectation is for all students to attend all of the time.

-Leaders have been disadvantaged by the city wide transfer from one electronic data management system to another as there have been problems transferring information between the two.
+Leaders have been disadvantaged by the city-wide transfer from one electronic data management system to another as there have been problems transferring information between the two.
+This is currently making it difficult to analyse some information about attendance and exclusions.

 The school's leaders are funding transport to alternative providers for students who are persistent absentees.
 The impact of this is being monitored.
 Attendance targets for students are set individually by key workers and moderated by the attendance manager.
-School leaders are rightly pleased that the percentage of students not in education, employment or training when they leave the unit has fallen from 17% to 9% in two years.
+School leaders are rightly pleased that the percentage of students not in education, employment or training when they leave the school has fallen from 17% to 9% in two years.
 Some students say that they know that the school expects them to attend all of the time but others have targets with lower expectations.

-The number of fixed term exclusions remains high although reportedly falling slightly.
-The data transfer problem also means that exact figures for exclusions at the pupil referral unit were not available at this inspection.
+The number of fixed term exclusions remains high although is now falling in the special school.
+It is currently 13.3% for the academic year to date.
 The school's leaders use fixed term exclusion only for the most serious offences and this is most often during a student's first term at the school following a turbulent period prior to joining.
-Almost none were excluded more than once, indicating that the strategy is not overused and generally has a positive impact on students' behaviour.
+Almost none were excluded more than once, indicating that the strategy is not over-used and generally has a positive impact on students' behaviour.
+No student excluded in 2013 has been excluded again this academic year.
 Physical intervention is used sparingly and when it is, it is recorded and reviewed.
 The school does not use any internal exclusion rooms.